Divorce after separation

 • Separation can occur under one roof if you maintain separate lives

-• You may need proof of separation for your divorce application
+• People may need proof of separation for a divorce application.

 • The separation period allows time for consideration and potential reconciliation